-This is the third year that housing completions have fallen below the requirement (9% lower in 2021, 20% lower in 2022, over 30% lower in 2023), and this hits the trigger point of the overall housing completion indicator 1.2.
+This is the fourth year that housing completions have fallen below the requirement (9% lower in 2021, 20% lower in 2022, over 30% lower in 2023 and 2024), and this hits the trigger point of the overall housing completion indicator 1.2.

 Given the wider economic situation and financial implications following on from the pandemic, delivery of all types of development was likely to be impacted upon during this monitoring period.
-How these issues impact upon delivery of the LDP strategy will be a key consideration in the short, medium and longer term, and will need to be considered carefully in subsequent AMRs and as part of the statutory review commencing in January 2024.
+How these issues impact upon delivery of the LDP strategy will be a key consideration in the short, medium and longer term, and will need to be considered carefully as part of the statutory review of the LDP.

-Outlined below are the actions that the local authority is undertaking in order to increase the supply of housing in Merthyr Tydfil:
+Outlined below are the actions that the local authority is undertaking in order to attempt to increase the supply of housing in Merthyr Tydfil:

 - The LPA is involved in discussions with the Councils' Regeneration Department and the landowner of the Hoover Factory Site to determine the most appropriate way to enable delivery of this strategic housing allocation. - The Planning Department are working closely with colleagues in Housing Strategy and Corporate Property, and Registered Social Landlords to bring forward several housing schemes to meet a variety of differing housing needs (homelessness; supported accommodation; adapted properties; temporary accommodation etc) - The Council is looking to use funding available from Development Bank Wales in order to bring forward several sites using the Self Build Wales model, helping to diversify the housing offer in the County Borough. - The Housing department has also been closely involved with the RSLs that operate in the County Borough to complete several sites that have stalled due to contractors going out of business.
-This work should result in schemes at East Street, Dowlais and North of Pant Industrial Estate completing during the next monitoring period. - An application for 121 dwellings at housing allocation SW3.19 Twynyrodyn was approved during the monitoring period.
-The developers have commenced works and this development will result in a significant number of dwellings being delivered over the next 2-3 years.

-The delivery of housing is a key component in the strategy of a LDP, and consideration of the level of housing will be a key consideration as part of the statutory review process that will commence in January 2024.
+The delivery of housing is a key component in the strategy of a LDP, and consideration of the level of housing will be a key consideration as part of the statutory review process.